Looking for the most Instagrammable places in Singapore? This ultimate guide will show you some of the best photoshoot locations in Singapore!

 Future World at Art Science Museum

 Future World inherits teamLab’s wildly imaginative aesthetics and provides immersive experiences with their digital exhibits.
-Keep aside at least one hour for the exhibition and look out for the Instagram-favorite installation: “Crystal Universe”.
+Keep aside at least one hour for the exhibition and look out for one of the best photography places in Singapore: “Crystal Universe”.

 “Crystal Universe” can be tricky to photograph as it brings you through a narrow path surrounded by a spectrum of LED crystals.
 It’s almost impossible to get a photo without other exhibition-goers.
 To get the best photos, hang around after you exit the installation and hop back in when most visitors are still near the start of the path!